 Omega-3 Fatty Acids

-There's a very large body of research on omega-3 and their health benefits as well as their potential for weight loss.
-Omega-3 fatty acids affect mitochondrion in cells which is responsible for generating the body’s energy and heat from digested food.
+There's a very large body of research on omega-3 and its health benefits as well as its potential for weight loss.
+Omega-3 fatty acids affect mitochondrion in cells which are responsible for generating the body’s energy and heat from digested food.
 Since they have a fat-burning property, omega-3 fatty acids can help dogs lose weight in combination with an appropriate diet.

 Chitosan, or chitin as it is also known, is a dietary supplement.
 It is made from a starch commonly found in the skeleton of shellfish, like crab or shrimp.

 Although the weight loss benefits of chitosan for dogs still have to be proven with further research, it is believed that this supplement can help with weight loss since it binds with fat, which prevents the fat from being absorbed.
 It also passes through the intestines without being digested, adding no calories in the process.